Things You Didn’t Know About Michael J. Fox

 After getting married in 1988, there was a lot that Fox and Pollan had to get through to live happily ever after.
 The couple faced serious threats from a stalker at the start of their marriage.

 Tina Marie Ledbetter was reportedly upset that Fox had broken up with a previous girlfriend, actress Nancy McKeon, and that he subsequently married and got pregnant with Pollan.
-Ledbetter sent an average of 15 letters a day to Fox, with threats of harming Pollan and their baby.
+Ledbetter sent an average of 15 letters a day to Fox, with threats of killing Pollan and their baby.
 Some packages even contained rabbit droppings.
 Ledbetter was convicted and sentenced to probation and counseling.

 The Movie That Blasted Him To Stardom